 The entertainment of..Charles II in his passage through...London to his coronation... by John Ogilby, 1662

 British Royal...funerals, music and ceremonial since Elizabeth I by M.Range 2016

-Papers concerning this funeral are at the College of Arms in London and the British Library.
+Papers concerning this funeral are at the College of Arms in London, the British Library and the National Archives.

 Click on the images to enlarge